dcortez2/gittgthr/README.md

 3. GetTogether_Complete_Feature_Release.apk is the newest APK.
 This is the file to be downloaded.

-4. GetTogether_Complete_Feature_Release.apk is to be downloaded with an android devicecanvas or an android emulator.
+4. GetTogether_Complete_Feature_Release.apk is to be downloaded with an android device or an android emulator.

 # Report Bugs